Avian688/leosatellites/README.md

 \# to run in release mode

 opp_run  -m -u Qtenv -c Experiment1 -n ../../src:..:../../../inet4.4/examples:../../../inet4.4/showcases:../../../inet4.4/src:../../../inet4.4/tests/validation:../../../inet4.4/tests/networks:../../../inet4.4/tutorials:../../../os3/simulations:../../../os3/src -x inet.common.selfdoc;inet.linklayer.configurator.gatescheduling.z3;inet.emulation;inet.showcases.visualizer.osg;inet.examples.emulation;inet.showcases.emulation;inet.transportlayer.tcp_lwip;inet.applications.voipstream;inet.visualizer.osg;inet.examples.voipstream --image-path=../../../inet4.4/images:../../../os3/images -l ../../src/leosatellites -l ../../../inet4.4/src/INET -l ../../../os3/src/os3 --debug-on-errors=true omnetpp.ini

+Additional Information:
+> You can specify constellation information as follows in the ini file: e.g.
+**.numOfSats = 1584
+**.satsPerPlane = 22
+**.numOfPlanes = 72
+**.incl = 53
+**.alt = 550
+**.numOfGS = 95
+**.dataRate = 100Mbps
+**.queueSize = 300
+**.loadFiles = true

+The loadFiles parameter is important to speed the running of simulations.
+If this is set as false, your simulation will run a shortest path algorithm for all interfaces and may take a while to run, but routing information is saved as binary files in a folder.
+When loadFiles is set as true, these binary files will be loaded as the simulation is run to speed run times.
+You can specify ground stations as follows: e.g.

+**.groundStation[0].mobility.latitude = 32.816
+**.groundStation[0].mobility.longitude = -113.797
+**.groundStation[0].cityName = "Roll AZ"

+You can enable/disable inter-satellite links to simulate bent pipes with the following:

+*.configurator.enableInterSatelliteLinks = true

+Please look at the provided ini file for other setup parameters.
+Any other questions let us know!

 # Source Code Referencing
 If you use this code or want to cite its existence in your paper please use the following bibtex: